samsalisbury/righteous-git-hooks/README.md

 # Righteous Git Hooks
 Useful Git hooks for Visual Studio projects on Windows

+_Note: This project is in its infancy, I need to wrap the tests in some kind of framework, add more hooks and tests, and build the installer.
+I'll probably make this available as a gem at some point as well..._

 ## What?
 These hooks are born out of frustration working with large complicated Visual Studio solutions, in large teams, where there are constant issues, such as: